 Ms. Shank has served as President and CEO of Siebert Brandford Shank, since its inception in October 1996.
 She is a founder of the firm, co-owner and member of the Board of Directors.

-Siebert Brandford Shank is the top-ranked minority- and women-owned municipal bond underwriting firm in the country and is the only minority-owned firm nationally ranked in the top 10 among all such firms in the country.
-With 21 offices nationally, the firm has managed deals for state and local governments across the country totaling over $800 billion.
+Siebert Brandford Shank is the top-ranked minority- and women-owned municipal bond underwriting firm in the country and is the only minority-owned firm nationally ever to have been ranked in the top 10 among all such firms in the country.
+With offices across the nation, the firm has managed deals for state and local governments across the country totaling over $800 billion.

 A 25-year veteran of the industry, Ms. Shank has led financings for large-scale infrastructure projects for a variety of issuers across the country.
 Ms. Shank has structured a variety of types of transactions including transportation projects, redevelopment projects, water and sewer projects, convention centers, sport facilities, schools and correctional facilities.

 Ms. Siebert (1928 - 2013), a founding partner, was involved in the financial services business for over 50 years as analyst, broker, investment banker and regulator.
 In 1967 she became the first woman to own a seat on the New York Stock Exchange.
 She incorporated her firm, Muriel Siebert & Co., Inc. in 1969.
 In 1975 she announced that her firm would become one of the first discount brokerage operations, a move vehemently opposed by most of Wall Street.
 In 1977 she was appointed to the post of New York State Banking Commissioner where she served for five tumultuous years.